You don't have to buy an annuity from your pension provider and it often pays to shop around. Call us for a quote and see how we compare.

 (UK) Registered pension scheme.
 A registered pension scheme is one that has been registered with HM Revenue & Customs under part 4 of the Finance Act 2004.
 Pension fund savings built up within registered pension schemes are tax privileged and contributions to them will usually benefit from tax relief.

 Retail Prices Index (RPI).
-The Retail Prices Index is the primary measure of Inflation in the UK and is compiled by the Office of National Statistics.
+The Retail Prices Index is a measure of Inflation in the UK and is compiled by the Office of National Statistics.
 The index tracks the prices of a representative 'basket' of (retail) goods and services on a monthly basis.

 Tax-free cash sum.
 A cash lump sum that you are entitled to receive when you first start taking your retirement benefits.
 You can normally take up to 25% of the value of your pension fund(s) tax free, before using the remainder to provide you with a pension income.
 It is also referred to as a Pension Commencement Lump Sum (PCLS).